Exporting an Object in Modules via Closures in JavaScript

 })();

-Let's say we want to export all three functions to the outside.
-In this case, in order not to produce unnecessary function names outside the module, it is better to write all the functions into one object and export this object:
+Let's say we want to export all three functions externally.
+In this case, to avoid cluttering the outside of the module with extra function names, it's better to place all the functions into a single object and export that object:

 ;(function() {